lifemapper/lmsyft/tests/README.rst

 Testing
 ==============================

-Post data to Specify Cache
-Retrieve data through the Resolver
+Post data to Specify Cache: collection and specimen Retrieve data through the Resolver: specimen with identifier

 -----------------------------------